acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/detectors/presence_detection.rst

 .. math::
    \bar{v}(f) = \alpha_\text{output} \cdot \bar{v}(f-1) + (1 - \alpha_\text{output}) \cdot v(f)

-The smooting factors for the outputs are set through the :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.intra_output_time_const` and the :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.inter_output_time_const` parameters.
+The smoothing factors for the outputs are set through the :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.intra_output_time_const` and the :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.inter_output_time_const` parameters.

 When both detectors are enabled, presence is defined as either the intra-frame or the inter-frame being over the threshold.
-If both have detection, the faster nature of intra-frame presence compared to inter-fram presence makes it best practise to use this score to estimate distance.
+If both have detection, the faster nature of intra-frame presence compared to inter-frame presence makes it best practice to use this score to estimate distance.
 If only one part has detection we will use this for the distance estimate.
 The estimate is based on the peak value in the data.
 Let :math:`p` be the "present"/"not present" output and :math:`d_p` be the presence depth index output: